This Is The Ultimate Route For Your Southern U.S. Road Trip – Miami To San Francisco

 WAYPOINT SEVEN – SANTA FE NEW MEXICO

-Go to the the Farmer’s Market (at the Railyard on Saturday and Tuesday mornings) and stock your Airbnb rental with locally raised, free range meats and eggs, organic breads, berries, and greens
+Go to the the Farmer’s Market (at the Railyard on Saturday and Tuesday mornings) and stock your Airbnb rental with locally raised, free range meats and eggs, organic bread, berries, and greens.
+This is the ideal place to refuel if you’re health-conscious and like to minimise your food miles and carbon footprint.
+Carnivore Style also provides a few options for free-range meat and eggs if you want more.

 Visit Abiquiu and Ghost Ranch (sixty-three miles north of Santa Fe) — and tour Georgia O’Keeffe’s home and studio — a private, meticulously preserved adobe that the artist purchased from the Roman Catholic Archdiocese of Santa Fe in 1945 — which O’Keefe lived in until 1984